-The island geography and causeway vehicle access coupled with the area's international popularity emphasizes the responsibility for Mount Sinai's role in the first response and emergency management networks for the island communities.
+The island geography and causeway vehicle access coupled with the area's international popularity emphasizes Mount Sinai's responsibility and role in the first response and emergency management networks for the island communities.

-Mount Sinai acts as a medical management disaster shelter for oxygen and electric dependent residents, including those in intensive care that cannot evacuate.
-Mount Sinai completed installation of 12 new dual-fuel generators in the Energy Center, which will supply critical power to the Medical Center.
+dependent residents, including those in intensive care who cannot evacuate.
+Mount Sinai completed installation of 12 new dualfuel generators in the energy center, which will supply critical power to the medical center.

-The facility remains accessible during times when bridges are in lock down by providing safe helipad service and access by boat.
-Mount Sinai also serves as a national stockpile drop location for counter-terrorism measures.
+The facility remains accessible during times when bridges are in lockdown by providing safe helipad service and access by boat.
+Mount Sinai also serves as a national stockpile drop location for counterterrorism measures.

-V. Demographics/Patient Population
+Demographics/Patient Population

-Mount Sinai resides in Miami-Dade County, which has a population of 2,709,465, while the City of Miami Beach has a population of 90,108.
-Following are some of key demographics:
+Mount Sinai resides in Miami-Dade County, which has a population of 2,709,465, while the city of Miami Beach has a population of 90,108.
+Following are some key demographics: